PetervanLunteren/object_detection_tutorial/README.md

 ```

 ## Step 7: Create required files
 In this step we'll generate some files required for training.
-First we'll use all the label files to create a .csv file for train and test.
-Then we'll execute `get_classes.py` which will read these .csv's and write a .pbtxt file inside the `data` folder.
-A .pbtxt file is nothing more than a text file stating how the computer can convert the classes to integers.
-Lastly, we'll create TFRecords (Tensorflow's own binary storage format) for the train- and testset.
+First we'll use all the label files to create a `.csv` file for train and test.
+Then we'll execute `get_classes.py` which will read these `.csv`'s and write a `.pbtxt` file inside the `data` folder.
+A `.pbtxt` file is nothing more than a text file stating how the computer can convert the classes to integers.
+Lastly, we'll create TFRecords (tensorflow's own binary storage format) for the train- and testset.
 ```batch
 python xml_to_csv.py
 python get_classes.py